-- 1. Please insert the total number of Shares held by you.
-If you have Shares entered against your name in the Depository Register (as defined in Section 81SF of the Securities and Futures Act, Chapter 289 of Singapore), you should insert that number of Shares.
-If you have Shares registered in your name in the Register of Members, you should insert that number of Shares.
+- Please insert the total number of shares in the capital of the Company ("Shares") held by you.
+If you have Shares entered against your name in the Depository Register (as defined in Section 81SF of the Securities and Futures Act (Cap.
+289) of Singapore), you should insert that number of Shares.
+If you have Shares registered in your name in the Register of Members of the Company, you should insert that number of Shares.
 If you have Shares entered against your name in the Depository Register and Shares registered in your name in the Register of Members, you should insert the aggregate number of Shares entered against your name in the Depository Register and registered in your name in the Register of Members.
 If no number is inserted, the instrument appointing the Chairman of the Meeting as proxy shall be deemed to relate to all the Shares held by you. - 2.
-Due to the current COVID-19 restriction orders in Singapore, a member will not be able to attend the Meeting in person.
-A member (whether individual or corporate) must appoint the Chairman of the Meeting as his/her/its proxy to attend and vote on his/her/its behalf at the Meeting if such member wishes to exercise his/her/its voting rights at the Meeting.
-A member of the Company (including a Relevant Intermediary) entitled to participate and vote at a meeting of the Company must appoint the Chairman of the Meeting to act as proxy and direct the vote at the Meeting.
-Specific instructions must be given as to voting, or abstentions from voting, in respect of a resolution in the form of proxy, failing which the appointment of the Chairman of the Meeting as proxy for that resolution will be treated as invalid. - 3.
-The Chairman of the Meeting, as proxy, need not be a member of the Company. - 4.
-The instrument appointing the Chairman of the Meeting as proxy must be submitted (a) by mail to the Registered Office of the Company at 55 Tuas Crescent, #07-01, Singapore 638743; or (b) by email to xmh@xmh.com.sg; or (c) digital submission at https://sg.conveneagm.com/xmhhlagm2020, in either case, by 10.00 a.m. on 28 September 2020 being not less than forty-eight (48) hours before the time appointed for holding the Meeting. - 5.
-The instrument appointing the Chairman of the Meeting as proxy must be under the hand of the appointor or of his/her attorney duly authorised in writing.
-Where the instrument appointing the Chairman of the Meeting as proxy is executed by a corporation, it must be executed either under its seal or under the hand of an officer or attorney duly authorised.
-Where the instrument appointing the Chairman of the Meeting as proxy is executed by an attorney on behalf of the appointor, the letter or power of attorney or a duly certified copy thereof must be lodged with the instrument. - 6.
-A corporation which is a member may authorise by resolution of its directors or other governing body such person as it thinks fit to act as its representative at the Meeting, in accordance with Section 179 of the Companies Act, Chapter 50 of Singapore, and the person so authorised shall upon production of a copy of such resolution certified by a director of the corporation to be a true copy, be entitled to exercise the powers on behalf of the corporation so represented as the corporation could exercise in person if it was an individual.
+Due to the current COVID-19 restriction orders in Singapore, a member of the Company will NOT be able to attend the Meeting in person.
+If a member of the Company (whether individual or corporate) wishes to exercise his/her/its voting rights at the Meeting, he/she/it must appoint the Chairman of the Meeting as his/her/its proxy to attend and vote on his/her/its behalf at the Meeting.
+In appointing the Chairman of the Meeting as proxy, a member of the Company (whether individual or corporate) must give specific instructions as to voting, or abstentions from voting, in the form of proxy, failing which the appointment will be treated as invalid. - 3.
+This instrument appointing the Chairman of the Meeting as proxy, together with the power of attorney or other authority under which it is signed (if applicable) or a notarial certified copy thereof, must: - (a) if sent by post, be lodged at the Registered Office of the Company at 55 Tuas Crescent #07-01 Singapore 638743; or - (b) if submitted by email, be received by the Company at xmh@xmh.com.sq; or - (c) if submitted by digital submission, be received by the Company at the URL https://conveneagm.sg/xmhhlagm2021;

+in either case, by 10.00 a.m. on 25 August 2021 (being not less than forty-eight (48) hours before the time appointed for holding the Meeting) (or at any adjournment thereof) and in default the instrument of proxy shall not be treated as valid.